 The Eighty-Dollar Champion: Snowman, the Horse That Inspired a Nation is a love story like no other.
 Elizabeth Letts, hooks the reader within the first two pages and she never lets go until the end of this wonderful true story.
 Snowman, as the gray Amish plow horse would soon be called, was purchased that day for eighty dollars, including delivery.
 After weeks of good care and nourishment, the gray became the darling of the entire de Leyer family.
 Harry knew that Snowman was not another Seabiscuit.
 Speed was not Snowman’s thing.
 Seabiscuit could run fast, very fast, but what Harry would soon find out was that Snowman could jump, jump high, very high.

 Snowman’s story is not only his, it is also ours as America’s postwar culture shifted into a democratization of the exclusive world of highly bred show jumpers and the equally highly bred equestrians who rode them.
 Thanks to the plow horse turned jumper, this was also true of the people who were drawn to the sport.
-If they’d let such a horse compete, then it stood to reason a bloodline should not be required of spectators to cheer from the bleachers.
+If they’d let such a horse as Snowman compete, then it stood to reason a bloodline should not be required of spectators cheering from the bleachers.
 The world was changing.
 The author’s depictions of high school women of the 1950s are spot-on.
-It’s easy for the reader to find their way down memory lane when told of Snowman’s picture on Life Magazine and his appearance on the Johnny Carson Show.
-Snowman was a horse as at home with four of the de Leyer children riding him bareback as he was taking a six-foot fence in the show ring.
+It’s easy for readers to find their way down memory lane when told of Snowman’s picture on the cover of Life Magazine and his appearance on the Tonight Show with Johnny Carson.
+Snowman was a horse as at home with the four de Leyer children riding him bareback as he was taking a six-foot fence in the show ring.

-Reading this book was a great ride and if we had been in the ring, I’d say Elizabeth Letts went over some high fences.
+Reading this book was a great ride and I’d say Elizabeth Letts went over some very high fences.
 She may have bumped a few rails, but overall she pretty much cleared the course with thrilling form and only a couple of faults.
 The Eighty-Dollar Champion: Snowman, the Horse That Inspired a Nation is an ideal book for the equestrian or horseback rider in your family.
 What, no family?
 But you love horses?
-Then The Eighty-Dollar Champion has your name on it.
+Then The Eighty-Dollar Champion has your name on it. – Sunny Solomon